 - 1 course on race or ethnicity in a transnational or global context;

-- 4 elective courses in the Ethnic Studies field.
+- 4 elective courses in the Ethnic Studies field, balanced between history and literature

 Of these 8 courses, 4 should focus on the student’s designated topic of study.